Córdoba Court

 Minotaur

-Minotaur is a simple game experience that served as my earliest experiment with embedded analytics.
-For this project, I built a system that records play sessions and sends summary data back to a Clowder server.
+Minotaur is a digital marble maze inspired by the classic BRIO Labyrinth board game, where players tilt a board to navigate a ball around holes.
+It also served as my earliest experiment with embedded analytics—I built a system that records play sessions and sends summary data to a Clowder data repository.
 This work enabled long-term data collection, and the results from over three years and thousands of play sessions are analyzed in this report.

-The Peoples Tree 2
+The People's Tree 2

-The second iteration of the People's Tree project, an experimental game exploring community building in networked spaces.
-I created this application to allow participants to design ornaments and leave messages on a communal tree, offering a unique blend of interaction and shared digital space.
-The project served as a valuable opportunity to develop new technology, establish policy frameworks for user-generated content, and conduct comprehensive analytics on player behavior.
+The second iteration of the People's Tree project, an experimental game where participants design ornaments and leave messages on a communal tree in a shared digital space.
+For this iteration, I rebuilt the underlying technology, expanded content moderation policies, and added more detailed analytics on player behavior.

 The People's Sky

-The fourth iteration of the People's Tree project, The People's Sky is an experimental game exploring community building by enabling players to design items, append messages, and place them in a shared digital space.
-For this iteration, I developed several key features, including data-transfer optimizations, new 'trace' visualizations to show player exploration paths, comprehensive analytic logs for post-experiment analysis, and a web application for content moderation.
+The fourth iteration of the People's Tree series, The People's Sky is an experimental game where players design items, append messages, and place them in a shared digital sky.
+A key design change was constraining the color palette to reduce the visual cacophony of earlier iterations.
+I also developed data-transfer optimizations, analytic logs for post-experiment analysis, a web application for content moderation, and 'trace' visualizations that passively record and display player exploration paths.

-The Peoples Tree
+The People's Tree

 The People's Tree was the first in a series of experimental games I created to explore community building in networked spaces.
 In this project, players design ornaments and leave messages on a shared tree.
 It was my first opportunity to build the underlying technology, develop content policies, and run analytics for a live, public-facing application.
 A key finding from this and subsequent projects was an unexpectedly high player return rate of 15-30%, suggesting that players felt a personal stake in the collectively-designed artifact and returned to observe its evolution.